 Ueno Park is very near Ueno Station and it is easy to access.
 I often go to Ueno Park, it is very crowded especially in spring.
 Sakura trees are very beautiful in Ueno Park, so many people visit there every cherry blossom season.
 You should remember it being crowded in spring.
 Many facilities such as museums and temples are inside the park, it is also good for you to enjoy art or traditional buildings.

 |【access】||2 minutes walk from JR & Tokyo Metro “Ueno” station|

 a minute walk from Keisei Main Line “Keisei Ueno” station

 ②Shinjuku Gyoen （新宿御苑）

 Shinjuku Gyoen was built as a garden of the Imperial family, but after WWⅡ it became a national park.
-There are Japanese garden, French orthopedic garden and British landscape garden in the park.
+There are a Japanese garden, a French orthopedic garden, and a British landscape garden in the park.
 The park is famous for spring cherry blossoms and autumn leaves.
 1,000 cherry trees are planted in the park!